-Amazon Prime Day 2019 is over and we'll have to wait for Amazon Prime Day 2020 for the next sale in this annual event.
-And what a day it was.
-First off, the 'day' lasted 48 hours, which is a bit of a stretch of the definition of a day but we're not complaining because it gave us more time to shop for some epic deals.
+Amazon Prime Day 2020 is the next sale in the retail giant's annual event, following Amazon Prime Day 2019 which took place in July.
+And what a day that was.
+First off, the 'day' lasted 48 hours, which is a bit of a stretch of the definition of a day, but we're not complaining because it gave us more time to shop for some epic deals.

 Amazon Prime Day 2019 kicked off at one minute past midnight on Monday 15 July and ended at midnight on Tuesday 16 July and, as Amazon had promised ahead of the event there were millions of items on offer for Prime subscribers and the best ever prices on many Amazon device such as the Echo Dot, Kindles, Fire TV sticks and Fire tablets.